FEFnet/ircd-FEF/doc/oper-guide/config.rst

     The list of what to allow, all the oper lines above this (up to another flags entry) will receive these flags.
 They are listed below.

-    .. note:: While they have the same names, the flags have subtly different meanings from those in the cluster{} block.

 **shared {} flags**